molotov-drinkers/expansionists/codebase/rust/src/globe/coordinates_system/rust_populate_heat_map/readme.md

-# Question: Heat Map Population in Rust Implementation
+# Question: Virtual Planet Coordinate Map and Troop Heat Map as Rust Implementation

-Why populate_heat_map has not been implemented on the Rust side?
+- Why hasn't the heat_map been implemented on the Rust side?
+- Why do we need two implementations of Virtual Planet coordinate_map

 ## Rust Background

-- Currently unable to implement heat map population in Godot Engine
+- Currently unable to implement heat map as hashMap on rust and use it on Godot Engine
 - Existing implementation in `./vanila_path_finding.rs` successfully uses Rust-only solution
 - The `get_in_the_frontiers_trajectory()` function returns `Vec<Vector3>` as expected